 The chair’s primary duty is typically to preside over board meetings and to act as a liaison between the board and the chief executive.
 The chair does not have the power to override decisions of the board.
 Similarly, the founder may act as the chief executive and run the day to day affairs of the organization.
 The founder may also sit on the board, but even founders serve at the pleasure of the board.
 The board has a duty to review the performance and set compensation for the chief executive and if necessary, censure or even terminate the chief executive.

 6. Insufficient Conflict of Interest Management.
 If a conflict of interest is with an insider, their family member or business, it’s not enough to simply disclose the conflict and have the disinterested directors approve the transaction.
 In such cases, the disinterested members of the board need to consider alternate arrangements that do not give rise to a conflict of interest.
-If after considering alternatives, the board still finds the transaction with the insider is in the best interest of the organization, then the board should carefully document the basis for the decision and the fact that the interested director did not participate in the deliberations or vote.
+If after considering alternatives, the board still finds the transaction with the insider is in the organization’s best interests, then the board should carefully document the basis for the decision.
+The board should also document that the interested director did not participate in the deliberations or vote.
 The best practice is to follow the procedures outlined in the intermediate sanctions regulations to properly analyze and document the proposed transaction.

 7. Lack of Awareness of Laws Governing Tax-Exempts.
 Directors that hail from the for-profit world often assume nonprofits operate in a less-regulated environment.
 In reality, the opposite is true.
 Tax-exempt organizations enjoy an array of tax and other benefits.
-To ensure those benefits are not exploited, Congress and local governments have imposed additional legal requirements that tax-exempts must follow.
+To ensure those benefits are not exploited, regulators have imposed additional legal requirements that tax-exempts must follow.
 It is essential that directors of tax-exempt entities be aware of the various federal, state, and local laws that apply to the organization.
 Many directors are unaware whether they are governing a private foundation, a public charity, a supporting organization, or another form of tax-exempt entity, all of which are subject to different limits on their activities.
-Board members should understand, at a minimum, the penalties they face for overpaying key employees or other insiders, for engaging in excessive lobbying or political activities, for accommodating tax shelter transactions, for making egregious bad bargains on behalf of the organization, the impact of failing to pass the public support test, etc. Ongoing board training and orientation for new board members is often the best solution.
+Board members should understand, at a minimum, the penalties they face for overpaying key employees or other insiders, for engaging in excessive lobbying or political activities, the impact of failing to pass the public support test, etc. Ongoing board training and orientation for new board members is often the best solution.